slowernews/wisdom-tldr/chapters/chapter_1_self.md

 HOWEVER... while routines and habits are important, so is variety and novelty.
 [Balance](#on-balance) it.

 <!--
+Focus on Building Systems

+It’s not about working harder to get better results.
+You have only so much energy to apply.
+Pick what matters.
+Eliminate the rest.

+> *'The great enemy of any attempt to change men’s habits is inertia.
+Civilization is limited by inertia.'*

 Why You Should Record Your Conversations with Strangers

 Calculate your “Biological Prime Time”